© Morzine TO | vtl photo

 Waterpark

-The Wibit Waterpark in Les Gets is a large inflatable obstacle course open from June to the end of August.
-With around 30 different modules to play on, including a human catapult, rock climbing, trampolines, a giant slide and a monkey cage to name a few, it's a great plan for the whole family.
+The Wibit Waterpark in Les Gets is a large inflatable obstacle course open from late June to the end of August.
+With around 40 different modules to play on, including a human catapult, rock climbing, trampolines, a giant slide and a monkey cage to name a few, it's a great plan for the whole family.
 You'll need to be six years and older and able to swim to have a go.
 Tickets can be bought on-site and there are discounts with a summer multi-pass.

 White water rafting